Our Darkest Days: Composition and lyrics

 Musically, Our Darkest Days has been described as melodic hardcore, drawing comparison to the work of 7 Seconds and Black Sails in the Sunset-era (1999) AFI.
 Téglás switched his typical shout-y vocals for more melodic singing, which were compared to the Scorpions frontman Klaus Meine, Tool's Maynard James Keenan, and the Offspring vocalist Dexter Holland.
 Alongside the other members of Ignite, Brandan Schieppati of Bleeding Through and Pat Kilkenny contributed background vocals.
 It contained the band's most personal writing up to this point, as well as tackling the toic of the war in Iraq; the name alludes to the George W. Bush administration.
-The opening track "Intro (Our Darkest Days)" lasts for a minute, before seguing into "Bleeding", which Rasmussen said deals with the "lies our Government told us to get us into a war without taking the rest of the world's consideration into it".
+The opening track "Intro (Our Darkest Days)" lasts for a minute, before segueing into "Bleeding", which Rasmussen said deals with the "lies our Government told us to get us into a war without taking the rest of the world's consideration into it".
 With the mid-tempo "Fear Is Out Tradition", Téglás discusses the US media "ensur[ing] that a large proportion of [Bush's] compatriots live in a constant fear of the rest of the world".
 "Let It Burn" is about a friend's girlfriend who was pregnant and died because of a drunk driver.
 The Bad Religion-lite "Poverty for All" is about the situation between Hungary and the USSR, where the Hungarians were oppressed and suffered from poverty as a result of intervention from the USSR.

 "My Judgement Day" tackles working with popular artists such as the Misfits and Motörhead (who also recorded with Webb).
 "Save Yourself" is about alcohol addiction; Téglás would frequently have parts and drink alcohol while on tour.
 "Three Years" details the long gap between the release of A Place Called Home and Our Darkest Days, while "Know Your History" explains the band's issues with their past labels.
 The latter track, which featured lead guitar from Alex Grossi, evoked the material of the band's earlier, Revelation Records-released albums.
 "Strength" deals with how the band's line-up has constantly changed since the end of the 1990s.
 A cover of U2's "Sunday Bloody Sunday" (1983) was intended for release on A Place Called Home, though was vetoed by TVT Records.
 It appeared on the later European edition of the album; Ignite decided to include it on Our Darkest Days as they knew the album would have a worldwide release.
 "Live for Better Days" is an acoustic track, which Téglás said was influenced by the work of Coldplay.
-A short hidden track follows, featuring Téglás singing about his home country of Hungry in his native language.
+A short hidden track follows, featuring Téglás singing about his home country of Hungary in his native language.